Managing Migrations

 The status of the creation operation is shown under the DM icon.
 When the status is Active, you can run migration jobs with the migration.

-Selecting Objects for Migration
+Selecting objects for Oracle Migration

 When creating a migration, specify rules for selecting objects in the Advanced Settings on the Selected Objects tab.